Zaidux/ZenithProtocol/README.md

  * **Dynamic Quantization**: The model is now capable of performing **dynamic quantization**—it can automatically compress its own weights to increase inference speed when a bottleneck is detected.
 A human can still override this function, as per the original design.

+ * **Spatial-Semantic World Model (SSWM)**: We introduced a new component, the **SSWM**, which allows the model to predict the future state of the game based on hypothetical moves.
+This enables "what-if" scenario analysis, moving beyond reactive play to proactive strategic planning.

+ * **Strategic Planner**: The ARLC is now enhanced with a **Strategic Planner** module.
+This allows the model to select and pursue high-level goals (e.g., "center control" in chess or "minimize gaps" in Tetris) and adjust its tactical decisions accordingly.

  * **Full Autonomous Exploration**: The HCT and ARLC modules now work together to enable the model to enter and learn from new, unknown domains without explicit human guidance.
 This is achieved through a "surprise bonus" that encourages exploration and a self-evolving conceptual knowledge base.

+# Phase 5: Meta-Capabilities and On-Device Deployment 🌐
+This phase elevates the Zenith Protocol's intelligence by focusing on meta-level improvements: learning how to learn and scaling to real-world applications with privacy in mind.

+Key Components Implemented in Phase 5:
+ * **Federated Learning and On-Device Deployment**: We've integrated a federated learning pipeline.
+This enables the model to be trained on decentralized data directly from user devices.
+The process aggregates model updates without ever exposing private gameplay data, addressing scalability and privacy concerns.

+ * **Meta-Learning for Rapid Adaptation**: A new meta-learning module allows the model to learn a good set of initial parameters that can be rapidly fine-tuned for new, unknown domains.
+Instead of a long exploration process, the model can now adapt to a new game from just a few examples.

 # Technologies Used 💻
  * PyTorch: The primary deep learning framework.